phottovy/capstone-1/README.md

 |  9 | say     | 0.1037  |
 | 10 | go      | 0.0977 |

+As you can see in the demo dataset, several words are very important in distinguishing the two songs from each other.

 ###### Top ten weights in the actual test dataset:

 |    | word   |    weight |